lambdaclass/curse_of_mirra/docs/src/skill.md

 `StartFeedback`

-This is in charge of begin the start animations (parameters with "_start" in their name, ex: "Skill1_start"), calls the methods mencioned before `ClearAnimator` and `ChangeCharacterState` and finally starts a coroutine to end the animation depending of the `startAnimationDuration` time of the skill scripteableObject.
+This is in charge of beginning the start animations (parameters with "_start" in their name, ex: "Skill1_start"), calls the methods mentioned before `ClearAnimator` and `ChangeCharacterState` and finally starts a coroutine to end the animation depending of the `startAnimationDuration` time of the skill scripteableObject.

 `ExecuteFeedback`

-#### This method is very importart due its the one which controls all the flow of the Skill animations.
+#### This method is very importart because its the one which controls all the flow of the Skill animations.
 This method implements the same logic as `StartFeedback` but for the parameters of all the skills without the "_start" in their name (ex: Skill1) and also use `executeAnimationDuration` instead of the `startAnimationDuration` to end the animation.

 `EndSkillFeedback`